 New radiation therapy techniques.
-A radioactive MIBG delivers radiation therapy to neuroblastoma cells for recurrent or refractory disease, with or without bone marrow/stem cell transplantation.
+A radioactive MIBG delivers radiation therapy to neuroblastoma cells for recurrent or refractory disease, with or without stem cell transplantation.
 By using a high-energy form of radioactive iodine with the MIBG, enough radiation therapy is given off to kill the neuroblastoma cells.
 This treatment is currently available at about a dozen centers in the United States.
 Clinical trials involving radioactive MIBG in the setting of relapse and for newly diagnosed children with high-risk neuroblastoma are ongoing.

 Other treatment options.
 Research on the use of small molecules to target the cell functions that are abnormal in neuroblastoma cells are ongoing.
-Drugs that inhibit ALK, a tyrosine kinase that is mutated in some types of neuroblastoma, and other tyrosine kinase inhibitors are being tested in some patients with familial neuroblastoma (see Risk Factors ).
+Crizotinib and other drugs that inhibit ALK, a tyrosine kinase that is mutated in a small subset of neuroblastomas, as well as other tyrosine kinase inhibitors are being tested in early phase clinical trials.

 Supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current neuroblastoma treatments in order to improve patients’ comfort and quality of life.

 If you would like additional information about the latest areas of research regarding childhood cancers, explore these related items that take you outside of this guide: